atwellpub/atwellpub/README.md

 ### Support me:

-* Head to Codeable to hire your next WordPress developers.
-[Codeable]
+* Head to [Codeable] to hire your next WordPress developers.
 * Join my discord network. [discord]
 * Follow me on LinkedIn [linkedin]
 * More affiliated links to come!